clearlinux/clear-linux-documentation/source/FAQ/index.rst

 Is Microsoft\* Visual Studio Code\* available?
 ==============================================

 Yes.
-Find the CLI command for installing `VS Code`_ and other FlatPak apps in the `software store`_.
-Installing FlatPak apps is also covered in our :ref:`tutorial <flatpak>`.
+Find the CLI command for installing `VS Code`_ and other Flatpak apps in the `software store`_.
+Installing Flatpak apps is also covered in our :ref:`tutorial <flatpak-tutorial>`.

 The |CL| team is working on a natively packaged version of Visual Studio Code for future release.